platformatic/platformatic/docs/guides/telemetry.md

 ![image](./telemetry-images/jaeger-3.png)

-Note that everytime a request is received or client call is done, a new span is started.
+Note that every time a request is received or client call is done, a new span is started.
 So we have:
 - One span for the request received by the `test-composer`
 - One span for the client call to `test-service`
 - One span for the request received by `test-service`